shawngraham/hist3000-f26/philosophy.md

 If you sloppify your thinking, you're just wasting your time and ruining your mind [making yourself less capable](https://www-nature-com.proxy.library.carleton.ca/articles/d41586-026-01947-1).
 There are [political reasons why _ai-in-lieu of thinking for ourselves is being so heavily pushed in the world_](https://newsocialist.org.uk/transmissions/ai-the-new-aesthetics-of-fascism/).

 {: .warning }
-You may not use AI tools to 'write' any text submitted to me, without prior clearance and planning in concert with me.
+You may not use AI tools to 'write' any text submitted to me, without prior documented clearance and planning.

 For clarity, 'AI' = any large language model-powered software stack.

 ## ![](./assets/images/Right_Index_1_from_Cincinnati_Type_Foundry_1882.png) As Lady Gaga Never Sang: